zerocompany8091/gtaohelp/README.md

 ## Nighclub
 Buy the cheapest nightclub, complete the setup for it and get a DJ.
 You can move to a more expensive nightclub later that is more accessible.

 Assign a technician to sporting goods (Bunker / Guns) in your nightclub.

 Once you have your nightclub setup, you will be earning $50k per game day (48 mins playtime)

 When possible hire a second DJ.
 The intention is to keep the club popularity above 80%.
 As long as the popularity is kept up, you will earn the 50k per 'day'

 The alternative to this is to do the nightclub advertising missions and the internal blue dot missions (trouble maker / vip) to maintain popularity.
 The easiest is the 2nd DJ. just switch between the 2 to maintain popularity.
 This way the switch costs 10k per time and you will be earning 40k per day nett then.

 Keep working the nightclub and do VIP jobs / sight seer / normal jobs / CEO bodyguard work, whatever to make cash to updgrade staff, security and equipment on the nightclub.
 This is important to get upgraded and complete.

-WHen you enter the nightclub there are often troublemaker or VIP missions available.
+When you enter the nightclub there are often troublemaker or VIP missions available.
 Do these for some easy $$ and to increase the club popularity.

 ## Nightclub Hub businesses
 At this point you have setup your nightclub and bunker as well as have a technician working guns from the bunker in the nightclub hub.

 Monitor the hub stock levels and sell goods when the stock fills up to make space for more.

 In turn, buy each of the Motorcycle club businesses, do the setups and assign a technician in your nightclub to that business.
 Do not bother upgrading the business facilities at this time.
 The nightclub upgrades are the key for now.

 Additional technician costs are $141k, $184.5k, @240.5k, $312k

 When selling from the nightclub do not bother with the special orders.
 They are a waste of time and do not make any real additional money.

 Set nightclub technicians to guns, cargo, coke, meth, cash forever and sell whenever stock fills up.

 For now do not upgrade the MC businesses.
 Focus on the nightclub upgrades.
 The business upgrades only become important once you focus on them and run them from the arcade later.

 As soon as you can, once the hub businesses are setup as noted above, upgrade your nightclub facilities.

 Upgrade costs for Nightclub are Equipment : $1425k, Staff : $475k, Security : $695k

 * If your driving stats are maxxed out and you travel, feel free to use a cab to travel around.
 Its slower but you earn passive $$$ while sitting back and enjoying a few beers :D